Playing Mastermind with Wordle-like Feedback: Introduction.

 \subsection{Background}

-\textit{Mastermind} is a famous code-breaking game for two players.
-One player, the codemaker, chooses a secret color combination of 4 pegs from 6 possible colors in the game.
-The goal of another player, the codebreaker, is to identify the answer in as few queries as possible, exploiting information from the feedback.
-The query is also a color combination of 4 pegs from 6 possible colors.
-The feedback is the number of pegs the codebreaker guessed correctly and the number of pegs of the right color but not at the right position.
-The game has been studied from a computational perspective before\cite{martinsson2020mastermind}.
+\textit{Mastermind} is a popular code-breaking game for two players.
+One player, the codemaker, selects a secret color sequence of four pegs from six possible colors.
+The other player, known as the codebreaker, attempts to deduce the codemaker's sequence with minimal guesses by utilizing corresponding feedback.
+Each guess is a sequence of four colored pegs picked from the six color alternatives.
+The feedback includes the number of pegs the codebreaker guessed correctly and the number of pegs that are of the right color yet not in the right position.
+The game has been studied from a computational perspective \cite{doerr2016playing,el2018query,larcher2021solving,martinsson2020mastermind}.

-\textit{Wordle} is a single-player code-breaking game, which is similar to Mastermind.
-In the game, the computer chooses a five-letter word from English instead of a color combination as the answer.
-Like Mastermind, the player aims to find the answer in as few queries as possible and gets feedback from the computer, while the query is required to be a five-letter word from English.
-The feedback in Wordle is more precise than in Mastermind.
-In Wordle, the feedback contains the exact positions of the letters the player guessed correctly as well as the positions of letters that appear in the answer but in different positions.
-The online game has gained popularity and was proven to be NP-hard\cite{lokshtanov2022wordle}.
+\textit{Wordle} is a single-player code-breaking game where the player tries to guess a five-letter English word chosen by the computer.
+It is similar to Mastermind where the player tries to guess a color combination.
+In Wordle, however, the player must guess a valid five-letter word in English for each guess.
+The feedback in Wordle is more specific than in Mastermind, as it provides the exact positions of correctly guessed letters and the letters that appear in the answer but in different positions.
+The online game has gained immense popularity and many studies have explored different ways to interpret the game \cite{bertsimas2022exact,short2022winning}.
+It is worth noting that the game has been proven to be NP-complete \cite{lokshtanov_et_al:LIPIcs.FUN.2022.19,rosenbaum2022finding}.
+Specifically, the possible target words and allowable guesses in Wordle are restricted sets.
+The game we define in this article is a special case of Wordle in which target words and allowable guesses contain all possible sequences of $k$ characters.

+Additionally, Hamkins \cite{hamkins2022infinite} has studied the infinite number of variations of both Wordle and Mastermind, with some of his ideas overlapping with the approaches used in this article.
+While Hamkins' work is more related to axiomatic set theory, this article focuses on combinatorial problems.

-In this paper, we deal with \textit{Clear Mastermind}, a combination of two code-breaking games -- Mastermind and Wordle.
-Intuitively, Clear Mastermind is Mastermind with Wordle's feedback.
+In this paper, we introduce \textit{Clear Mastermind}, which combines aspects of both Mastermind and Wordle.
+Conceptually, Clear Mastermind is Mastermind with Wordle's feedback.